-Our glacial-geologic research in Alaska was supported by NSF grants OPP-9977972 and OPP-9977974 to DSK.
+Acknowledgements Our glacial-geological research in Alaska was supported by NSF grants OPP-9977972 and OPP-9977974 to DSK.
 This compilation benefited from stimulating discussions with many people, including Yarrow Axford, Nick Balascio, Jason Dortch, Thomas Hamilton, William Manley, Al Werner and the entire INQUA Mountain Glacier working group.
+We are grateful for enlightening reviews from Thomas Hamilton and one anonymous reviewer.